DRIVE-Lab-BGU/IPPC2026/index.md

 <br clear="left">

 Note, that there are additional domains out there from past competitions (IPPC 2011, IPPC 2014), which can be also be used with pyRDDLSim:
-- [IPPC 2011 domains](https://github.com/ssanner/rddlsim/tree/master/files/final_comp/rddl): This repository contains 8 domains: Elevators, Cross Traffic (Frogger), Game of Life, Navigation, Reconnaissance, Skill Teaching, SysAdmin, Traffic.
+- [IPPC 2011 domains](https://github.com/pyrddlgym-project/rddlrepository/tree/main/rddlrepository/archive/competitions/IPPC2011): This repository contains 8 domains: Elevators, Cross Traffic (Frogger), Game of Life, Navigation, Reconnaissance, Skill Teaching, SysAdmin, Traffic.
-- [IPPC 2014 domains](https://github.com/ssanner/rddlsim/tree/master/files/final_comp_2014/rddl): This repository contains some of IPPC 2011 domains, with additional 4 new domains: Tamarisk (Invasive Species), Wildfire (Firefighting), Academic Advising, Triangle Tireword.
+- [IPPC 2014 domains](https://github.com/pyrddlgym-project/rddlrepository/tree/main/rddlrepository/archive/competitions/IPPC2014): This repository contains some of IPPC 2011 domains, with additional 4 new domains: Tamarisk (Invasive Species), Wildfire (Firefighting), Academic Advising, Triangle Tireword.
+- [IPPC 2018 domains](https://github.com/pyrddlgym-project/rddlrepository/tree/main/rddlrepository/archive/competitions/IPPC2018): This repository contains 8 domains : AcademicAdvising ,
+ChormaticDice ,CooperativeRecon , EarthObservation,Manufacturer , PushYourLuck , RedFinnedBlueEye , WildlifePreserve.
+- [IPPC 2023 domains](https://github.com/pyrddlgym-project/rddlrepository/tree/main/rddlrepository/archive/competitions/IPPC2023): This repository contains 8 domains : HVAC ,
+MarsRover ,MountainCar , PowerGen , RaceCar , RecSim , Reservoir , UAV.

+this is not right
-Past competitions were entirely discrete; the focus of this year’s competition is on continuous and mixed discrete-continuous problems.
+The focus of this year’s competition is on continuous and mixed discrete-continuous problems like last year with some change.
 However, everybody are welcome to take advantage of their existance.
 All previous competition domains are avilavble through the [rddlrepository](https://github.com/ataitler/rddlrepository) package/git.